 The person who seeks protection from the courts is called the Applicant; the person against whom the application is made is called the Respondent.
-In order to seek the protection of the court the Applicant issues proceedings against the Respondent by making an application to the District Court.
+In order to seek the protection of the State the Applicant issues proceedings against the Respondent by making an application to the District Court.
 This can be done through the services of a solicitor or by the applicant themselves, through the local District Court office.

 One or more of the following orders can be sought from the courts: